 Mace spice is a dried, outer aril, enveloping firmly around the nutmeg kernel.
-Nutmeg kernel and mace arils indeed are two separate spice products of same nutmeg fruit.
-However, spice-mace has characteristically composed higher concentration of certain essential oils and features refined, yet more intense aroma than nutmeg.
+Nutmeg kernel and mace arils indeed are two separate spice products of the same nutmeg fruit.
+However, spice-mace has characteristically composed a higher concentration of certain essential oils and features a refined yet more intense aroma than nutmeg.
 For the same reasons, it commands a higher price and special place in the kitchen spice box!

-Mace, as well as the nutmeg seeds, were thought to have originated in the tropical rainforest of the Indonesian Maluku Islands, also known as the "Spice Islands."
-Binomially, nutmeg is evergreen tree belonging to Myristicaceae family and scientifically called as Myristica fragrans.
 There are several species of nutmeg grown all over the world other than Myristica species, such as M. argentea, M. malabarica (Indian), and M. fatua.
-They are rather similar to M. fragrans in appearance, however, inferior to in flavor and aroma.
+They are rather similar to M. fragrans in appearance, however, inferior in flavor and aroma.

 |Raw nutmeg fruit.
 Note for central seed and "lacy" mace.
 (Photo by-giselleai)|

 M. fragrans tree yields nutmeg fruits up to three times in a season.
 Once harvested from the tree, its outer pulp or husk is removed and discarded.
 Just underneath the tough hull is the golden-brown color aril, known as "mace," enveloping firmly around the nutmeg kernel.
 Mace is gently peeled off from the kernel surface, flattened into strips, dried, and sold either as whole "mace blades" or finely ground into powder.
 The nutmeg kernels are then dried under the sun for several days to weeks.
 At larger commercial set-ups, this process is carried out rather more quickly over a hot dryer machine until the whole nutmeg rattles inside the shell.

 Essentially employed as an aromatic agent; mace spice significantly enhances color, taste, and flavor of foods.
 Besides, it contains some of the health benefiting antioxidant compounds, essential oils, minerals, and vitamins.